Skip to main content

 cluster/member1 untainted

-Removing the taint will not lead to replicas propagation changed for the reason of scheduling result inert, all replicas will keep in member2 cluster unchanged.
+Removing the taint will not cause replicas to repropagate, because the scheduling result stays fixed, so all replicas will keep being in member2 cluster.

-In order to trigger the rescheduling of the above resources, you can create a new file workload-rebalancer.yaml and content with the following:
+In order to trigger the rescheduling of the above resources, you can create a new file workload-rebalancer.yaml with the following content:

 apiVersion: apps.karmada.io/v1alpha1